louislandelle/mixup/README.md

 Below you can find the file structure of the repository with an explaination of what each folder was used for.

  - essai2/ : First tries for results on various models and datasets
- - clean/ : A first clean-up of essai2/ which was promptly abandonned
+ - clean/ : A first clean-up of essai2/ which was discontinued for exps/ later
  - exps/ : The main folder in which most of the work was performed
    - results/ : The dumps of the outputs of most experiments used in the report
    - pdf_files/ : The pdf files of the figures used in the report